A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

 \subsection{Choice of Seeds}

 Although a good PRNG should be independent of seeds, but to run a PRNG we need to choose the seeds.
 This seed can be any number from the period of a PRNG.
 However, it is not possible to test every PRNG for all possible seeds.
-So, we have taken the following greedy approach: \begin{enumerate} \item As we have collected the $C$ programs of the PRNGs from their respective websites, each of them has an available seed for normal usage.
-For example, for MT$19937$, the seed was $19650218$.
+So, we have taken the following greedy approach: \begin{enumerate} \item As we have collected the $C$ programs of the PRNGs from their respective websites, each of them has an available seed for a test run.
+For example, for \verb|MT19937|, the seed was $19650218$.
 Nevertheless, in most of the cases, this seed is $1234$ or $12345$.
 We, therefore, have collected all the seeds hard-coded in the $C$ programs of all PRNGs, and used these as the set of seeds for each PRNG.
 These seeds are $7$, $1234$, $12345$, $19650218$ and $123456789123456789$.
-We have tested each PRNg with all these seeds.
+We have tested each PRNG with all these seeds.

-\item Apart from studying the behavior of the PRNGs for the fixed seeds, we also want to observe the average case behavior of the PRNGs.
-For this reason, we have chosen a simple LCG, \emph{rand}() to generate seeds for all other PRNGs.
-This rand() is initialized with \emph{srand}($0$).
-The next $1000$ numbers of rand() are supplied as seeds to each PRNG to test it $1000$ times with these random seeds. \end{enumerate}
+\item Apart from studying the behavior of PRNGs for fixed seeds, we also want to observe the rough estimate of the general behavior of the PRNGs.
+For this reason, we have chosen a simple LCG, \verb|rand| to generate seeds for all other PRNGs.
+This \verb|rand| is initialized with \verb|srand(0).| The next $1000$ numbers of \verb|rand| are supplied as seeds to each PRNG to test it $1000$ times with these random seeds. \end{enumerate}

 All PRNGs are tested empirically for each of these seeds and the results are compared impartially.
-Whenever a PRNG requires more than one seed to initialize its components, we have supplied the same seed to all its components.
+Some PRNGs, such as \verb|LFSR113|, \verb|LFSR258|, etc. require more than one (non-zero) seed to initialize its components.
+However, we supply here the same seed to all of its components.